EhsanAiDev/DomainHound/README.md

 | `-w`     | Path to the wordlist (keywords) used for filtering |
 | `-sd`    | Path to the subdomain list you want to filter |
 | `-o`     | (Optional) Path to save the output |

+If -o is provided, the output will be saved to the given path and If -o does not used, matches will be printed directly to the terminal with color formatting.